juliusmarminge/t3-supaedge/README.md

 cp .env.example .env
 ```

-Get a supabase pooler URL and set it as `POSTGRES_URL`.
-I left the Discord ID and Secret in there so it's easier to get started.
-Will invalidate those in a few days.
+Get a supabase pooler URL and set it as `POSTGRES_URL`, as well as some Discord OAuth credentials.

 ```bash
 bun db:push